Data FAQ

 How do I get SPSS to read the .txt data?

-The easiest way to access your data in SPSS is to open the .sav data file located in the byVariablename data folder (see details above).
+The easiest way to access your data in SPSS is to open the .sav data file located in the byVariablename data subfolder.
 However, if for any reason you want to import the raw text data files using SPSS syntax, here's how.
-If your experiment is called exper1, then the text file "exper1.txt" will have all your data in format that SPSS can read.
-The text file "exper1.sps" will be the input list for SPSS to read.
-Just open "exper1.sps" in SPSS and it will read the exper1.txt" file.
+If your Experiment File is named "exper1.exp", then the text file "exper1.txt" will have all your data in format that SPSS can read.
+The text file "exper1.sps" will be the input syntax file for SPSS to read.
+Just open "exper1.sps" in SPSS--make sure that you don't try to open it in the Data Editor window--and it will read the exper1.txt" file.
 It will automatically assign variable formats and variable names.
 You can start analyzing immediately.
-At the top of the .sps input file are a number of things to check for to make sure you don't get any errors (variable names over 8 characters and that sort of thing).
+At the top of the .sps input file are a number of things to check for to make sure you don't get any errors (e.g., variable names that are too long).
 Once the data has been read into SPSS, you can save it as a .sav file, analyze it immediately or export it into almost any other database format.

 How do I get Excel to read the data?

-If your experiment were called "exper1" then also written to the data folder will be a file called "exper1.csv".
+If your Experiment File was named "exper1.exp" then also written to the Data folder will be a file called "exper1.csv".
 This file will have all your data in a format that Excel can read.
 Just open this file with Excel, and it will automatically read in the data, variable formats, and variable names.
 You can then save the file as an .xls file readable by almost any stats package.
-Be careful though, Excel can only read 255 variables.
+Be careful though, Excel 2003 and earlier versions can only read 255 variables.
 If you have more variables than that (including response times), then you may want to have SPSS read in your file.

-How do I get SAS and other packages to read the data?
+How do I get SAS and other data analysis packages to read the data?

-Most stats package will read the .csv file (this is the comma-delimited file in the data folder of your experiment directory.
+Most stats package will have the capability to read the .csv file (this is the comma-delimited file) in the data folder of your experiment directory and transform it into format compatible with itself.
 If not, have Excel read the .csv file and then have your stats package read the Excel file.
-Some will require you to save the Excel file in an earlier version (e.g., as an Excel 4.0 worksheet).
+Some will require you to save the Excel file in an earlier version (e.g., as an Excel 2003 worksheet).

 How do I determine the order in which random items were presented?